NSYNC: 2001–2007: Celebrity, hiatus, Timberlake's exit and breakup announcement

-2002–present: Occasional appearances

 The group still attended award shows and events together, and regrouped at the 45th Annual Grammy Awards to sing a televised Bee Gees medley in tribute to that band.
 They were slated to begin work on a new album in the fall of 2003, but it never materialized.
-They performed "The Star-Spangled Banner" at the 2004 NSYNC Challenge for Children.
+They performed "The Star-Spangled Banner" at the 2004 NSYNC Challenge for the Children.
 According to Bass' 2007 memoir Out of Sync, written after Bass won the Human Rights Campaign Award for his work in the gay community after his coming out, a meeting was held in the summer of 2004 to discuss the band's future where Timberlake announced his decision to leave the band.

-In 2005, the members regrouped again for the last NSYNC Challenge for the Children, but did not perform.
+In 2005, NSYNC regrouped for the last Challenge for the Children but did not perform.
 In the fall of 2005, NSYNC released a greatest hits album.
 It included one song, "I'll Never Stop", that had previously not been released in the US.
-In 2007, Bass confirmed the group's breakup.
+In 2007, while promoting Out of Sync, Bass confirmed the group's breakup to the press.

+2010–present: Occasional appearances, Walk of Fame, "Better Place" and second hiatus

 In January 2010, the band released another album, The Collection, consisting of singles released only in the UK.
 On August 25, 2013, the members of NSYNC regrouped for a one-off performance at the 2013 MTV Video Music Awards.
 They performed a medley of "Girlfriend" and "Bye Bye Bye" during Timberlake's 15-minute set leading up to his acceptance of the Michael Jackson Video Vanguard Award.
-Their introduction included non-vocal elements of "Gone" in the background.
+Their introduction included vocal elements of "Gone" in the background.
 After the performance, Bass said that the group did not have any plans at the moment for a reunion tour or new music.

-On July 29, 2014, a compilation of *NSYNC's hits and unreleased songs titled The Essential *NSYNC, was released.
+On July 29, 2014, a compilation of NSYNC's hits and unreleased songs titled The Essential *NSYNC, was released.
 Bass said of the album on his radio show, Dirty Pop: "There's a lot of these songs I don't think I've ever heard, I remember recording them but I've never heard them before, so I'm interested in just hearing them."
 Chasez tweeted about the album's release, stating: "I had the strangest dream last night that some old friends and I had a top 10 record on iTunes.
 Crazy right..."
 Kirkpatrick said of the album; "It's great to release some of the songs that had never made a record before.
 I'm glad our long time fans get some new music."
 Fatone also said; "Pretty interesting this album comes out, which I really had no idea, and it's in the top of Amazon and iTunes... we owe it to our fans.
 Thank you."

-Fatone and Kirkpatrick starred in Dead 7, a western zombie film written by Backstreet Boys' Nick Carter.
+Fatone and Kirkpatrick starred in Dead 7, a western zombie film written by Backstreet Boys member Nick Carter.
 The film premiered on April 1, 2016, on the Syfy channel.